niqiukun/cheatsheet/docs/Toolbox/Languages/JavaScript.md

 :::danger Mutating `prototype` property

-It is advised not to mutate or reassign the `prototype` property of constructors other than initializing methods, to avoid unexpected behaviors:
+It is advised not to mutate or reassign the `prototype` property of constructors other than initializing methods, to avoid unexpected or inconsistent behaviors:

 ```typescript
 const bar = new Animal('Foo');